At Home Blood Test Kits

-Understand what is really going on inside your body with a simple finger-prick home blood test that you can take within the convenience of your home.
-With the cerascreen® at home blood testing kits, you send in your blood sample, for which you will receive a personalised results report based on the sample analysis findings.
+Using a blood testing kit, you can understand what is really going on inside your body - simpley with a simple finger-prick home blood test you can take within the convenience of your home.
+With the cerascreen® at home blood testing kits, you send in your blood sample, for which you will receive a personalised results report directly to your phone or per e-mail that based on the sample analysis findings.

 Why is blood testing important?